marlonecobos/rangemap/README.md

 #### Simple graphical exploration of your data.

 The *rangemap\_explore* function generates simple figures to visualize species occurrence data in the geographic space before using other functions of this package.
 The figure created with this function helps to identify countries involved in the species distribution.
-Other aspects of the species distribution can also be generally checked here; for instace, disjunt distributions, general dimension of the species range, etc.
+Other aspects of the species distribution can also be generally checked here; for instance, disjunct distributions, general dimension of the species range, etc.

-The function's help can be consulted usign the following line of code:
+The function's help can be consulted using the following line of code:

 ``` r
 help(rangemap_explore)